Ad Blocker Detected

 Toro is using the Auto-Turn on the SnowMaster and other units and they call it Automatic Steering.
 They have coupled it with their Personal Pace drive and it works so well that you don’t even know it is there.
 This system is as easy to use as your push mower.
 It gives you traction from both wheels when going in a straight line and automatically releases one wheel when you make a turn or zero-turn.

-Ariens, Craftsman, Cub Cadet, Honda, Husqvarna, Poulan Pro, Remington, Simplicity, Snapper, Sno-Tek, Toro, Troy Bilt, Yard Machines.
+Ariens, Craftsman, Cub Cadet, Honda, Husqvarna, Poulan Pro, Remington, Columbia, Simplicity, Sno-Tek, Toro, Troy Bilt, Yard Machines.
 Any other name is most likely a Chinese Import.